 Select a an exam type

-A UK 2:1 honours degree, or its international equivalent, in a sport and exercise science subject area.
+A UK 2:1 honours degree, or its international equivalent, in a sports science-related subject/major that includes courses on anatomy, physiology, biomechanics, research methods, and a research dissertation.

 Students living in